Pelepoy/customer-api/README.md

-# 📦 Customer API with Laravel & Doctrine
+# 📦 Customer API and Importer with Laravel & Doctrine
 ## Documentation

 A robust API for importing and managing customer data from [randomuser.me](https://randomuser.me) with Australian nationality filtering.